mmxw/dietlogue/README.md

 ## Wins
 - Working MVP level full stack app
-- Great experience in working with another type of workflow
-- Practice in pair programming and team work
+- Practice pair programming and team work
 - More practice in planning ahead due to the need to setup proper database structure and relationships
-- Getting my self familiar with Model-View-Template pattern
-- Nice looking chart
+- Nice looking chart :)

 ## Future Features